 A Cry Wolf Tale HD – See, Touch & Learn Interactive

-It’s the classic ‘Cry Wolf’ tale – with a twist.
-Crafted as an amusement park ride wrapped in an eBook, it’s by the makers of ‘Rabbit and Turtle’s Amazing Race,’ a joyful Top 20 iPad Book App.
+This is the classic ‘Cry Wolf’ tale – with a twist.
+Crafted as an amusement park ride wrapped in an eBook, Cry Wolf is made by the makers of ‘Rabbit and Turtle’s Amazing Race,’ a Top 20 iPad Book App.

 Rabbit and Turtle's Amazing Race HD – See, Touch & Learn